Male and Female Fertility Test Options

 Sperm DNA Fragmentation Analysis

 DNA holds each individual’s genetic code and every cell in our body contains DNA.

 Sperm DNA is tightly packed during the final stages of sperm maturation and unlike other cells in our body, sperm DNA possesses very poor repair mechanisms.
 If a sperm cell with damaged DNA fertilises an egg, important genetic information may be missing resulting in poor fertilisation rates, poor embryo development and higher rates of miscarriage.

 For this reason your doctor at ReproMed may recommend a DNA Fragmentation Analysis, the result of which will tell us what steps we need to make to either treat the problem in itself; and what fertility treatment is best for you and your partner to help you achieve a healthy pregnancy regardless of this problem.

 Sometimes measures as minor as dietary and lifestyle changes can alter the results to well within the ideal parameters.
 We encourage our patients to opt for this test early in your fertility journey, but also to keep yourself as healthy as possible by reducing alcohol intake, reducing your BMI, giving up smoking and maintaining an appropriate temperature for your scrotum, all of which will greatly reduce the degree of DNA fragmentation and improve your chances of conceiving without intervention.

-Male and Female Fertility Tests are conducted at our fertility clinics in Dublin, Cork, Kilkenny and Limerick Clinics.
+Male and Female Fertility Tests are conducted at our fertility clinics in Dublin, Cork, Kilkenny, Drogheda and Limerick Clinics.